 Many of the proposed home have been designed using elements from the Vernacular style mixed with modern elements.
-Staff does have concerns about some of the contextual appropriateness that can be found in the Housing Analysis below.
+Staff has listed concerns of the contextual appropriateness of each cottage home.
+The findings can be found in the Housing Analysis below.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.